Showing posts sorted by relevance for query Especial. Sort by date Show all posts

 1965 Dino 206 Berlinetta Speciale.

 The Dino Speciale would influence the later Dino 206 & 246 road cars, produced by Ferrari between 1967-1974.
 The relationship with the 365 is obvious but, being scaled up to accommodate the big V12, the lines aren’t as harmonious as the dainty V6 Dino, reflecting the difficulties stylists had applying the layout when using bulky engines.
-Still, the 365 P Speciale provided the factory with valuable experience in the then novel concept and traces of the shape are evident in what did in 1971 emerge as the 365 GT/4 Berlinetta Boxer, the prototype which would become Ferrari’s first mid-engined twelve-cylinder car to reach production.
+Still, the 365 P Speciale provided the factory with valuable experience in the then novel concept and traces of the shape are evident in what did in 1971 emerge as the 365 GT/4 Berlinetta Boxer, the prototype which would become Ferrari’s first mid-engined twelve-cylinder car to achieve series- production.
 The Boxer's svelte shape was however made possible by flattening the vee to 180o, something which proved a more satisfactory solution to the problem than the transverse location of the 60o V12 Lamborghini used in 1966 for the Miura.
 Achingly beautiful though the Miura was, its behaviour at speed could be tricky, exactly the reason Ferrari chose not to make the Stradale.

 1965 Ferrari 250 LM Stradale.